 Just like long before stuff like TMZ, Entertainment Weekly, MTV “News,” and PopSugar, there were – the almost invariably more entertaining, more literate, and more informative – Photoplay, Motion Picture, Modern Screen, Picture-Play, and The New Movie Magazine.

-Film historian Anthony Slide's recently published Inside the Hollywood Fan Magazine: A History of Star Makers, Fabricators, and Gossip Mongers (University of MI Press) is a classy, thorough examination of the socio-historical role of movie fan magazines, which covered the careers, lives, and loves of Hollywood movie stars, from the 1910s to the magazines' demise in the late 1970s.
+Film historian Anthony Slide's recently published Inside the Hollywood Fan Magazine: A History of Star Makers, Fabricators, and Gossip Mongers (University of Mississippi Press website) is a classy, thorough examination of the socio-historical role of movie fan magazines, which covered the careers, lives, and loves of Hollywood movie stars, from the 1910s to the magazines' demise in the late 1970s.

 As Tony Slide (we've known each other for several years) explains in Inside the Hollywood Fan Magazine, those publications gave you a glimpse – however rainbow-colored at times – into both the moviemaking world and the socio-economic-historical-political context in which that world existed.